myowjaYOY/program-tracker/public/templates/create-template.md

 ## Testing

 Once you create the template:
-1. Save it as `quote-template.docx` in this directory
+1. Save it as `quote-template.docx`, `contract-template.docx`, or `New-Contract-Template.docx` in this directory
-2. Go to a program with "Quote" status
+2. Go to the Programs page
-3. Click the Quote button
+3. Click the corresponding button (Quote / Contract / New Contract Options)
 4. Your formatted document will be generated!

 ## Troubleshooting